sc0rpio0o/evo-X/evo-X-Handler/README.txt

-Steps to setup Evo-X One Click Server v0.3
-1.Extract to any where of your choosing.
-2.Run EvoX
+1.Run Evo-X
-3.Setup settings and Test(If you have the Settings.txt file just copy this to the folder, Don't have setup everything again)
-4.Any problems please post them :-)
+2.Setup settings and Test(If you have the Settings.txt file just copy this to the folder, Don't have to setup everything again, this only apply from v0.6 and higher) 3.Any problems please post them :-)

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
 CHANGE LOG:							    ||